 Locomotives hauling bins of freshly cut sugarcane are a common sight along the Queensland coast between June and November each year.
 Local rail tracks (610 mm gauge) and rolling stock are owned, operated, upgraded and maintained by each sugar milling company.

 Paddock to Plate

 To understand more about the journey from sugarcane seedling to raw sugar and the process to produce food-grade sugar see How Sugar Is Made

 Co generated Electricity

 Australia’s sugar mills are self-sufficient in energy.
 By burning the fibrous cane by-product, bagasse, mills generate electricity and steam to power all factory operations.

 Bioethanol (ethyl alcohol) can be derived from sugarcane or its by-product, molasses.

-In Australia, some of our sugar milling members produce pure and methylated ethanol to meet the demands of a wide range of applications: the printing industry, cosmetics, toiletries, aerosols, industrial chemicals, household cleaners, pharmaceutical, medical and biological products, food and beverages, flavours and fragrances and surface coatings.
+In Australia, one of our sugar milling members produces pure and methylated ethanol to meet the demands of a wide range of applications: the printing industry, cosmetics, toiletries, aerosols, industrial chemicals, household cleaners, pharmaceutical, medical and biological products, food and beverages, flavours and fragrances and surface coatings.